 This Application Note

 This application note describes how to design an optimized motor drive for a 100‐kW PMSM using the PMSM (IPM) Drive (JMAG‐RT) template.
 You can find the files for this application note in the folder “Application Notes\Control Design of 100‐kW PMSM Drive” in PSIM.

 Please refer to a companion application note Efficiency Map of 100‐kW PMSM Drive (AN002‐01).pdf for efficiency map generation of the motor drive system using this motor.

 In this template, the IPM motor is modeled in a JMAG‐RT model.
 A JMAG‐RT model is derived from JMAG finite element analysis.
 It delivers a very high level of fidelity and accuracy as compared to the actual motor, with all nonlinear effects (such as saturation, spatial harmonics) included.

 Unlike the motor in the linear PMSM drive system, the JMAG‐RT motor in this system is nonlinear, and d‐axis and q‐axis inductances are functions of the motor currents Id and Iq.
-The nonlinear inductances Ld and Lq are conveniently obtained from the JMAG‐RT model in real-time and are fed back to various control blocks to achieve the optimal control performance.
+The JMAG‐RT model provides the nonlinear inductances Ld and Lq in real-time and feeds them back to various control blocks to achieve optimal control performance.

 The 100‐kW PMSM is based on the JMAG‐RT motor model PMSM RTML‐034 available from https://www.jmag‐international.com/modellibrary/034/).
 It has the following parameters:

-A 3‐phase inverter with a 500‐V dc bus and 283A current will be used to drive the motor.
+A 3‐phase inverter with a 500‐V dc bus and 283A current will drive the motor.